mukeshkumhar/Android-Template-Kotlin/README.md

 This is the Android App template for quick start project with basic setup.
 You can copy and past and change.

 ## First Create New Project
-### Create Diffrent folder for diffrent things for easy to understand and clean
+### Create Different folder for different things for easy to understand and clean
-### Create file inside the folder acording to your need
+### Create file inside the folder according to your need
 ### Your Project is *Ready*

 ## Activity